fshowalter/movielog/reviews/the-sentinel-1977.md

 The film stars Cristina Raines as a fashion model who moves into a fantastic apartment in a converted Brooklyn brownstone.
 A series of strange encounters with her eccentric neighbors leaves her paranoid and on edge.
 Her boyfriend, a hot-shot defense attorney played by Sarandon, investigates and uncovers a horrific conspiracy involving the Catholic Church and a gateway to Hell.

-The setup invites comparisons to _Rosemary’s Baby (1968)_.
+The setup invites comparisons to <span data-imdb-id="tt0063522">_Rosemary’s Baby_</span>.
 But unlike that film, which was about women's reproductive rights, _The Sentinel_ isn't about anything.
-It's an exploitation picture offering a smorgasbord of gore, nudity, lesbianism, human deformities, and female masturbation.
+It's an exploitation picture offering a smörgåsbord of gore, nudity, lesbianism, human deformities, and female masturbation.
 I don't mind these things.
 I object to the film’s middling execution.

 Movie fans will enjoy spotting the once and future stars peppering the cast.
 José Ferrer as an unnamed robed figure.
 Ava Gardner as a charming real estate agent.
 Burgess Meredith as a creepy neighbor.
 Eli Wallach as a cagey detective.
 Christopher Walken as Wallach’s grinning partner.
 Jeff Goldblum as a fashion photographer.
 Beverly D’Angelo as a mute exhibitionist.
 An unrecognizable John Carradine as an aging priest.